On Track to Bath for Post-16 students

-- workshops to enhance their subject knowledge, broaden their understanding and help them to achieve the grades that they need at A Level
+- regular sessions to introduce new ideas, enhance their subject knowledge, broaden their understanding and help them to achieve the grades that they need at A Level

 - opportunities to develop their independent learning and research skills through a project on a topic of their choice

 - practical research experience to equip them for success in the Extended Project Qualification and prepare them for university study

 - workshops to increase knowledge to make an informed choice about university courses and a strong UCAS application

 - the confidence and skills to succeed in higher education